 - Red wine and mustard marinade - Combine tomato sauce, a little red wine vinegar and Dijon mustard.
 Mix well.

 - Lemon and olive oil marinade - Mix a little olive oil, lemon juice and dried oregano and/or rosemary.

 - Asian marinade - Combine soy sauce, oyster sauce and sesame oil.
 Mix well.

 - Spicy vindaloo marinade – Combine 1 tsp each ground cardamom and ground cinnamon, 2 tsp each of ground cumin, turmeric and hot mustard, ¼ tsp chilli flakes and ¼ cup white vinegar, mix well.

 Especially good for lamb chops or cutlets

-Combine 2 tbsp each of tomato sauce and honey, plus 1 tsp each crushed garlic and 1 and chopped chilli.
-Mix the juice of 1 small lemon with 1½ tsp of salt and pepper, 2 tsp dried oregano and 2-3 crushed garlic cloves.
+- Lemon and garlic marinade - Mix the juice of 1 small lemon with 1½ tsp of salt and pepper, 2 tsp dried oregano and 2-3 crushed garlic cloves.

 - Soy sauce, a little honey and orange juice

 - Tomato sauce, a little red wine vinegar and Dijon mustard